-Before Kodiak Cakes hired a staff photographer, they outsourced the whole photography process – from photoshoots to image storage.
+Before Kodiak hired a staff photographer, they outsourced the whole photography process – from photoshoots to image storage.

 “We would essentially send products to these companies that represented various retailers and they would photograph our packaged products in different angles and styles, and then put them in their own DAM systems.
 Our retailers would be able to access assets through those systems,” says Brett.

 It became a necessity to own the entire creative process, so they shifted to a completely in-house team.
 Brett wanted ownership of not only how the products were being photographed, but also where the images were being stored.

 “I wanted more control over how our assets were photographed, stored and shared and just the amount of content that we were able to capture and share,” says Brett.